Smartjew/ziv_drift_reproduction/final_report.md

 Figure 2B compares all 30 movie repeats with all other repeats for the representative PM mouse.
 The matrix is a repeat-by-repeat PV correlation matrix.
 Higher values close to the diagonal indicate that nearby repeats are more similar than repeats separated by a longer elapsed interval.

-The diagonal of the plotted heatmap was adjusted only for visualization, following the original MATLAB figure logic.
+The diagonal of the plotted heatmap was adjusted only for visualization, following the original figure logic.
 The saved scientific matrix keeps the original diagonal values.
 This single matrix shows the structure of the example session, but by itself it should not be interpreted as an across-mice result.

 ### 6.2 Figure 2C - Single-mouse PV correlation over elapsed repeats